ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/Deliverable2.md

 - 1

 **Why did you add these US, why do you think you can get them done in the next Sprint?**
 - To connect UI and backend, so that we have functionality that we can present during our next demo.

 **Why do you think these fit well with your Sprint goal? (details)**
 - They fit us, because our User story focuses on the doing the minimum viable product.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**
 - Yes

 ## 2: During the Sprint
-> Fill out the Meeting minutes during your Sprint and keep track of things.
-Update your Quality policies when needed, as explained in the lectures and in the Quality Policy documents on Canvas.
-I would also advise you to already fill out the Contributions section (End of sprint) as you go, to create less work at the end.

 ### Meeting minutes of your Daily Scrums (3 per week, should not take longer than 10 minutes):
-> Add as many rows as needed and fill out the table.
-(Burndown starts with Sprint 2 and Travis CI starts with Sprint 3, not needed before that).

 | Date     | Who did not attend | Meeting notes (very brief)                                       | Burndown Info (on track, ahead behind is enough) | TravisCI info (does the master pass) | Additional Info |
 |----------|--------------------|------------------------------------------------------------------|--------------------------------------------------|--------------------------------------|-----------------|
 | 11/24/24 | Mykhailo           | We discussed the implementation of the models context            | on track                                         | pass                                 |                 |
 | 11/26/24 | Mykhailo           | We discussed the implementation and further steps towards the UI | on track                                         | pass                                 |                 |
 |          |                    |                                                                  |                                                  |                                      |                 |

-### Meeting Summary:

-> Add rows as needed and add the number how many meetings for each team member:

-   Name1 : Num Meetings

-   Name2 : Num Meetings

 ## 3: After the Sprint